MethodicalAcceleratorDesign/MAD-NG/docs/source/numrange.rst

 .. function:: rng:step()

-   Return the :var:`step` value of the range, which may slighlty differ from the value provided to the constructors due to adjustment.
+   Return the :var:`step` component of the range, which may slighlty differ from the value provided to the constructors due to adjustment.

 .. function:: rng:value(x)